How to Promote an E-commerce Business With Gleam

-Much like UGC, reviews and testimonials are an incredibly powerful tool for building a successful e-commerce brand.
-Positive reviews are fantastic at driving sales creating trust, and negative feedback can help you make neccessary improvements.
+Much like UGC, reviews and testimonials are an incredibly powerful tool for building a successful E-commerce brand.
+Positive reviews are fantastic at driving sales creating trust, and negative feedback can help you make necessary improvements.

-You can use Gleam Competitions to set up Custom Actions which get entrants to submit a review on your preferred platform as an entry method.
+You can use Gleam Competitions to set up Submit URL Actions which get entrants to submit a review on your preferred platform as an entry method.
 Here's an example using Google reviews:

 You can also use the Answer a Question action to get customer feedback:

 Offer Coupon Codes

 With our Coupon action you can offer discount codes from within your giveaway.
 This is a great way to offer participants a discount code to redeem at your store which is a great way to help drive sales.

 You can use the actions required setting to lock your discount until users have already completed a certain number of actions.
 This will allow the discount to incentivise users to complete more actions, maximising the effectiveness of your campaign while simultaneously encouraging online purchases at your store.

 Check out every entry method available with Gleam and learn about the powerful actions you can drive.Check It Out